-Adult Services has started collecting materials for a digitization project --a local history archive for the library.
+Adult Services has started collecting materials for a local history project archive for the Library.
 We've spent many hours gathering local history documents, photographs and other materials for digitization.
-Seeking copyright permissions, meticulously organizing, and scanning our material has been a priority.
-And, we have only just begun!
+Seeking copyright permissions, meticulously organizing, and scanning our material has been a priority -- and, we have only just begun.
 Please check back for updates.
-Our Local History Project is an ongoing adventure and we hope to have a searchable database for you very soon.
+Our local history project is an ongoing venture and we hope to have more to share very soon!

 Lisle Library District History

 In 1963, members of the Lisle Woman's Club had a dream: to see a full-service public library in the Village.
 On April 12, 1964 with the help of community and businesses, they accomplished their first step with the opening of a children's library in the basement of 4742 Main Street.
 Later, adult books were added to the Volunteer Public Library.

 In September, 1964, the Friends of the Lisle Library group was formed to work for the passage of a referendum to create a permanent library.
 The Lisle Library was founded as a library district in 1965.
 The Library was established in 1967 in a Lisle store front, and a professional librarian, Jane Belon Shaw, was hired to begin work in September, 1967.
 The Library had 1,630 card holders, who borrowed 20,492 items in 1967.
 The original store front had 1,250 square feet of space.